gaussic/keras-en-backup/sources/layers/convolutional.md

     - If int: the same symmetric padding is applied to height and width.
     - If tuple of 3 ints:
-        interpreted as two different
+        interpreted as three different
-        symmetric padding values for height and width:
+        symmetric padding values for depth, height, and width:
         `(symmetric_dim1_pad, symmetric_dim2_pad, symmetric_dim3_pad)`.
     - If tuple of 3 tuples of 2 ints:
         interpreted as